 - Salt and pepper to taste

-First you’ll want to drain and rinse the beans.
-Then place the beans, celery, and gherkin in a mixing bowl.
+First, you’ll drain and rinse the beans.
+I used cannellini beans, but you could use other white beans, such Great Northern or navy beans, for this recipe.
+Then place the beans, chopped celery, and finely chopped gherkin in a mixing bowl.

-In another mixing bowl, whisk the olive oil, white wine vinegar, garlic, Dijon mustard, parsley and sugar together.
+Next, you’ll make the vinaigrette by whisking together the olive oil, white wine vinegar, garlic, Dijon mustard, parsley, and sugar in another mixing bowl or liquid measuring cup.
 Then season with salt and pepper to taste.

-You can serve this salad immediately, but I’d recommend chilling it for at least an hour.
+You can serve this salad immediately, but I recommend chilling it for at least an hour.
 This allows the vinaigrette to thicken a bit.
-If you plan to serve this right away, I’d suggest using less olive oil.
+If you plan to serve this right away, I suggest using less olive oil.